no-defun-allowed/llama.cl/README.md

 7. Initalise the system with `(init #P"stories15M.bin" #P"tokenizer.bin" 32000)` (adjust paths if neccessary)
 8. Generate a story with: `(generate *model* *tokenizer*)`

 You can experiment with temperature, prompts and various samplers.
 See code for all the options.
+Also tested and working with llama-2-7B.
+You probably don't want to try anything larger unless you implement the CUDA kernels.

 ## Performance